 Finally, be wary of cut-rate prices or any NVD being sold on the secondary market through ads or on auction sites.
 The manufacturer’s warranty may not transfer or may be expired.
 Buy from reputable sources, and consider any NVD with military markings or papers of origin to be stolen.

-Head On NVDs mount to your body or your gun.
+NVDs mount to your body or your gun.
 Each option has its ups and downs.
 Head-mounted monoculars and goggles rule whenever high situational awareness is critical, since these options allow the best wide-area observation.
 No magnification is involved, and the device follows your head you look around.

 The downsides are eye and neck fatigue, headaches and the need for a separate way to aim your firearm.
 The usual aiming solution is to mount and zero an infrared (IR) laser to your rifle or carbine.
 Class 1 IR lasers are available to civilians and can provide accurate aiming out to approximately 200 yards in good conditions.
 This method is not suitable for precision work, but minute-of-vitals accuracy is very possible.